Michael Brown's family sues Ferguson over shooting death

 “We have not had a chance to read through (the lawsuit), but because it is pending litigation, the city won’t be able to make any comment,” Jeff Small, a spokesman for Ferguson, said in a telephone interview.

-The city previously said it would establish a citizen review board, recruit diverse police officers and put into effect use of body and dashboard cameras by police officers and patrol cars.
+The city previously said it would establish a citizen review board, recruit diverse police officers and put into effect use of body and dashboard camers by police officers and patrol cars.

 Lawyers for Wilson were not immediately available to comment.